haberdashPI/hearing_loss/plans2018.md

 # Goals

-I think the overall point of this lecture is to:
+I think the overall point of this lesson is to:

 1. Pique student's interest in various engineering applications to hearing loss, and get into some of the challenges of doing that well.